Sealing the Cybertruck Vault

 ⓘ How This Works

-The CT's 240v 50A plug splits to four ATX-style power supplies that convert AC to 12v DC for the winch motor.
+The CT's 240v 50A plug splits to four HP Common Slot power supplies that convert AC to 12v DC for the winch motor.
 Wire all pin 34s together with signal wire.
 Jump pins 33 & 36 with a low-ohm resistor.
 DC side is up to you.
 Full wiring guide →

 Badland 12k with synthetic rope and wireless remote.
 Proven workhorse at a fraction of brand-name pricing.